omni-us/jsonargparse/README.rst

 All parsers include a :code:`--print_config` option.
 This is useful particularly for command line tools with a large set of options to create an initial config file including all default values.
-By default all entries are included, even the ones with :code:`null` values.
-If this argument is given as :code:`--print_config=skip_null`, then the entries with :code:`null` values will be excluded.
+If the `ruyaml
+<https://ruyaml.readthedocs.io>`__ package is installed, the config can be
+printed having the help descriptions content as yaml comments by using :code:`--print_config=comments`.
+Another option is :code:`--print_config=skip_null` which skips entries whose value is :code:`null`.

 .. _environment-variables: